On the stability and ergodicity of adaptive scaling Metropolis algorithms: Main results

-Throughout this section, suppose that the process $(X_n,\theta_n)_{n\ge 1}$ follows the ASM recursion (S\ref{item:proposal-step})--(S\ref{item:adapt-theta}) described in Section \ref{sec:intro}, the proposal density $q$ is standard Gaussian and the step sizes are defined as $\eta_n \defeq c n^{-\gamma}$ with some constants $c>0$ and $\gamma\in(1/2,1]$.
 Before stating the first ergodicity result, consider the following condition on the regularity of a collection of sets.
-Before that, recall that a $C^1$ domain in $\R^d$ is a domain whose boundary is locally a graph of a $C^1$ function. \begin{definition} Suppose that $\{A_i\}_{i\in I}$ is a collection of sets $A_i\subset\R^d$ each consisting of finitely many disjoint components that are closures of $C^1$ domains.
+Before that, recall that a $C^1$ domain in $\R^d$ is a domain whose boundary is locally a graph of a continuously differentiable function. \begin{definition} Suppose that $\{A_i\}_{i\in I}$ is a collection of sets $A_i\subset\R^d$ each consisting of finitely many disjoint components that are closures of $C^1$ domains.
 Let $n_i(x)$ stand for the outer-pointing normal at $x$ in the boundary $\partial A_i$.
-Then, $\{A_i\}_{i\in I}$ have \emph{uniformly continuous normals} if for all $\epsilon>0$ there is a $\delta>0$ such that for any $i\in I$ it holds that $\|n_i(x)-n_i(y)\| \le \epsilon$ for all $x,y\in \partial A_i$ such that $\|x-y\|\le \delta$. \end{definition} This definition essentially states that the boundaries $\partial A_i$ must be regular enough to ensure that if one looks at $\partial A_i$ at a small enough scale, it will look almost like a plane.
+Then, $\{A_i\}_{i\in I}$ have \emph{uniformly continuous normals} if for all $\epsilon>0$ there is a $\delta>0$ such that for any $i\in I$ it holds that $\|n_i(x)-n_i(y)\| \le \epsilon$ for all $x,y\in \partial A_i$ such that $\|x-y\|\le \delta$. \end{definition} Definition \ref{def:uniformly-continuous-normals} essentially states that the boundaries $\partial A_i$ must be regular enough to ensure that if one looks at any $\partial A_i$ at a sufficiently small scale, it will look locally almost like a plane.

 \begin{theorem} Assume $\pi$ has a compact support $\spc{X}\subset\R^d$ and $\pi$ is continuous, bounded and bounded away from zero on $\spc{X}$.
-Moreover, assume that the set $\spc{X}$ has a uniformly continuous normal (Definition \ref{def:uniformly-continuous-normals}).
-Then, for any $0<\alpha^*<1/2$ and a bounded function $f$, the strong law of large numbers holds, that is,
+Moreover, assume that $\spc{X}$ has a uniformly continuous normal (Definition \ref{def:uniformly-continuous-normals}) and $\alpha^*\in\big(0,\frac{1}{2}\big)$.
+Then, for either the ASM or the ASWAM process and for any bounded function $f$, the strong law of large numbers holds that is,